 - Sub by weight arrowroot starch, or try potato starch or corn starch.

-- Natural peanut butter is the star of this show, so use one you love the flavor of.
+- Creamy natural peanut butter is the star of this show, so use one you love the flavor of.
+It should contain just one ingredient: peanuts.
 I'm partial to Once Again Organic, which has a clean, fresh, toasty flavor.
+Stay away from commercial peanut butter with additives, which may or may not work in this recipe.

 Method